What can be worse than watching your favorite rubber plant die slowly? No worries.

 Easy cleaning of leaves

-The rubber plant is slippery to touch due to the waxy nature of leaves, and this is why cleaning the plant is easy.
+The rubber plant is slippery to touch due to the waxy nature of its leaves, and this is why cleaning the plant is easy.

 The rubber plant reduces formaldehyde from the air, and it also reduces carbon-di-oxide and carbon monoxide from our surroundings.